Translating Terrorism in Bangladesh

 You must have a valid US Passport and perhaps a visa to travel to Bangladesh.
 Some immunizations are recommended by the CDC to travel to Bangladesh.
 Upon arrival, you will be welcomed by a guide appointed by your adoption agency and led through each step of the adoption process.

 When you return to the USA, your home study agency will provide post-placement supervision as required by your state of residence so that your adoption can be finalized.
-A post-placement supervision is when the social worker visits the home to discuss how you and your child are adjusting as a new family and write a report of the visit.
+A post-placement supervision is when the social worker visits the home to discuss how you and your child are adjusting as a new family and writes a report of the visit.
 After the six-month post-placement period, you will be ready to adopt.
 Your adoption agency will help facilitate this process.
 You can also contact a member of the American Academy of Adoption Attorneys (AAAA) regarding the completion of a registration or re-adoption in your state.
 A legally adopted child in the United States automatically becomes a U.S. citizen.

 Costs of Adopting from Bangladesh:

 The cost of international adoption varies depending on agency fees, application fees, home study fees, court fees, travel expenses, and other expenses.
-However, it is advised to have between $20,000 to $40,000.
+However, it is advised to have between $20,000 and $40,000.
 Adoption from Bangladesh could be on the lower end.
-Some families might be qualified for adoption tax credit or assistance provided by states in the USA.
+Some families might be qualified for the adoption tax credit or assistance provided by states in the USA.
 Here is a general estimate of the costs of international adoption provided by the U.S. Department of Health and Human Services.

 Final Thoughts: